AAAI2025Submission/Context-Pooling---NBFNet/README.md

 ## Quick Start

-This repository contains the implementation of `RED-GNN+DP`, which is our distinctive pooling architecture based on `RED-GNN`(https://github.com/LARS-research/RED-GNN).
+This repository contains the implementation of `NBFNet+CP`, which is our Context Pooling architecture based on [`RED-GNN`](https://github.com/LARS-research/RED-GNN).

+For the implementation of `NBFNet+CP`, please refer it [here](https://github.com/AAAI2025Submission/Context-Pooling---NBFNet).

 For transductive and inductive link prediction, we've set the default parameters in `main.py` in the respective folders.
 Please train and test using:
 ```shell